Matilda (novel): The novel at 30

-English-language censorship
+2023 censorship controversy

-In February 2023, Puffin Books, a division of Penguin Books, announced that they would be re-writing portions of many of Roald Dahl's children's novels, changing the language to, in the publisher's words, "ensure that it can continue to be enjoyed by all today."
-The decision was met with criticism from groups and public figures including PEN America, Salman Rushdie, Brian Cox, Rishi Sunak, and Kemi Badenoch.
-In Matilda, references to Joseph Conrad and Rudyard Kipling were replaced by references to Jane Austen and John Steinbeck.
+Despite Roald Dahl having enjoined his publishers not to "so much as change a single comma in one of my books", in February 2023 Puffin Books, a division of Penguin Books, announced it would be re-writing portions of many of Dahl's children's novels, changing the language to, in the publisher's words, "ensure that it can continue to be enjoyed by all today".
+The decision was met with sharp criticism from groups and public figures including authors Salman Rushdie, Christopher Paolini, British prime minister Rishi Sunak, Queen Camilla, Kemi Badenoch, PEN America, and Brian Cox.
+Dahl's publishers in the United States, France, and the Netherlands declined to incorporate the changes.
+Following the backlash, on 23 February, Puffin announced it would release an unedited selection of Dahl's children's books as "The Roald Dahl Classic Collection" because of "the importance of keeping Dahl's classic texts in print".

+In Matilda, more than sixty changes were made, including replacing references to Rudyard Kipling and Joseph Conrad with Jane Austen and John Steinbeck, removing references to skin colour (such as "turning white", "beginning to go dark red", "red in the face", and "white as paper"), removing or changing the words fat, mad, and crazy (such as changing "wobbling crazily" to "wobbling unsteadily"), removing the word madonna, and changing heroine to hero.

 Connections to other Roald Dahl books

 One of Miss Trunchbull's punishments is to force an overweight child, Bruce Bogtrotter, to eat an enormous chocolate cake, which makes him so full that he cannot move.
 The cook had caught him stealing a piece of cake from the kitchen.
-In Roald Dahl's Revolting Recipes one of the recipes is based on that cake; whereas Bruce is a more sympathetic variation of Augustus Gloop (from Charlie and the Chocolate Factory) and similar gluttons, and made something of a hero by finishing the cake without suffering nausea.
+In Roald Dahl's Revolting Recipes one of the recipes is based on that cake.
+Bruce is a more sympathetic variation of Augustus Gloop (from Charlie and the Chocolate Factory) and similar gluttons, and he is praised for finishing the cake without suffering nausea.
 The short story The Magic Finger by Roald Dahl, released in 1966, may have been a precursor to Matilda.
 A young girl has power within her finger to do things to other people when she gets emotional about a cause she feels strongly about.

+Continuation stories

+In 2024 a collection of short stories by new writers titled Charlie and the Christmas Factory was published by Puffin including a continuation story on Matilda by Elle McNicoll.